 MCom(Masters of Commerce)

 It is not one of the popular choices out there, but it is still a good option.
-It is good to opt for MCom if you have an interest in academia, teaching, or research.
+It is good to opt for MCom if you are interested in academia, teaching, or research.
 It is basically the advanced version of all the things that you have studied in B.Com.
 The job profile is almost quite similar to B.Com.
 You can, however, go for the Assistant Professor post by giving NET(National Eligibility Test).

 Duration: 2 Years